 Fibrinogen is an acute phase reactant and, despite its ongoing consumption, can remain at normal concentrations for a long time after DIC onset.
 Repeated, sequential measurement of fibrinogen concentrations may provide additional diagnostic information.
 Fibrinogen remains a component of the ISTH scoring system and can contribute to the overall clinicopathologic picture.

 Because of the consumption of coagulation factors, PT and activated partial thromboplastin time (aPTT) are prolonged in most cases of DIC , although normal or shortened PT and aPTT may also be observed in patients with DIC because of circulating activated clotting factors early in the course of DIC or in chronic DIC.
 The ISTH scoring system includes evaluation of PT prolongation.
 Clotting times may also be prolonged in the presence of anticoagulant drugs.
-Refer to the Anticoagulants and Possible Coagulation Test Interferences table for possible interferences with coagulation assays based on the specific drug administered.
+Refer to Impacts of Common Anticoagulants on Coagulation Testing for possible interferences with coagulation assays based on the specific drug administered.

 ARUP Laboratory Tests